-Working with our Research & Development team at UHS, we’ve launched an internal competition that provides seed funding for research projects which will lead to our clinicians and researchers being able to prove their hypothesis and unlock further external funding.
+Working with our Research and Development team, we’re funding research projects with seed funding which will lead our clinicians and researchers to be able to prove their hypothesis and unlock further external funding.

 Hypoxic Ischemic Encephalopathy Research